adamsilver/fdpb/03-Book-A-Flight.md

 # Book a Flight

 In this chapter, we'll design a flight booking service.
 At first this may seem a bit niche, especially when compared to *A Registration Form* and *A Checkout Flow*.
-However, we're going to explore several complex problems that in the end will result in reusable patterns.
+However, we're going to explore several complex problems that in the end, will result in reusable patterns.
 Patterns that are very much transferable to other problem domains such as booking a cinema ticket or hotel room.

 Booking a flight consists of many discrete steps.
 The first few steps simply collect user's preferences: where to fly, when to fly and who's flying.
-Oncew we have that we can give users a choice of available flights.
-Once they've done that, they can choose where to sit.
-Finally, users will have to make payment.
-But as we can reuse the payment patterns from chapter 2, so there's no point covering it again now.
+Once we have that we can give users a choice of available flights followed by choosing where to sit.
+Finally, users will have to make payment, but we covered payment patterns in the previous chapter.

 Let's lay out the steps in order now: